charlesochoa/chat-dist-backend/README.md

 # API REST

-This documentation contains all the endpoints in this application and how to use them.
+This documentation contains all the endpoints in the chat application and how to use them.

 ## User